Improving semi-device-independent randomness certification by entropy accumulation: Introduction

 The remainder of the paper is organised as follows.
 In \secref{sec.results}, we introduce the state discrimination scenario and specify the measurement strategy.
-Later, we explain how we evaluate the randomness, continue with the main semi-device independent assumptions we consider and explain how we deal with finite size effects assuming independent and identically distributed (i.i.d.) and non-i.i.d. rounds.
-We end the section by experimentally implementing the protocol in an optical platform using coherent states of light and present the results we observe both in the experiment and in simulations.
-In \secref{sec.discussion} we conclude our work, outlining the main result.
-We end the paper detailing some important particularities involved in the experimental implementation in \secref{sec.methods}.
+Later, we explain how we evaluate the randomness, continue with the main semi-device independent assumptions we consider and explain how we deal with finite size effects assuming independent and identically distributed (i.i.d.)~and non-i.i.d.~rounds.
+We end the section by experimentally implementing the protocol in an optical platform using coherent states of light.
+In section \secref{sec:results} we present the results we observe both in the experiment and in simulations.
+We end the paper in \secref{sec.discussion} concluding our work and outlining the main result.